EnterpriseDB/barman/doc/manual/10-design.en.md

 The reason why we recommend streaming backup is that, based on our experience, it is easier to setup than the traditional one.
 Also, streaming backup allows you to backup a PostgreSQL server on Windows[^windows], and makes life easier when working with Docker.

   [^windows]: Backup of a PostgreSQL server on Windows is possible, but it is still experimental because it is not yet part of our continuous integration system.
+See section _"How to setup a Windows based server"_ for details.

 ## Standard archiving, WAL streaming ... or both